 IT TAKES A VILLAGE TO RAISE A BOAT…

 Already, the restoration project has brought together volunteers of all ages and walks of life.
-Huge progress has been made and Save Britannia has become a hub of activity in the small village of Winkleigh, where Britannia has harboured a safe space for the community.
+Huge progress has been made and Save Britannia became a hub of activity in the small village of Winkleigh, where Britannia harboured a safe space for the community.

-Can you be part of our village?
+Can you be part of our community?
 A donation is all it takes.

 On 24 September 2023, we hit a major milestone…